 Appendix 2

-Pupil Acceptable Use Agreement
+Pupil Acceptable Use Agreement - Take Out this Use agreement

 This is reviewed and signed on an annual basis.
 One copy is returned and placed in the pupil file and the other is retained by the parents or carers.